tommadams/tommadams.github.io/about.md

 Hi, I'm Tom Madams and this is my blog.

-I currently work at Google for their on-device machine intelligence team.
+I currently work at Sony Interactive Entertainment on their Tools & Technology group.

 Some of the more interesting things I've been lucky enough to work on in the past:
  - At Google: